-Enrolled students hold jobs related in some way to automotive brake systems.
+(4 credit, 0 lecture, 4 lab) [AUTO107] Enrolled students perform jobs related in some way to automotive brake systems.
 Performance on the job is monitored and guided by the employer and college personnel.
 Weekly discussion group participation and reports are also required.